 There are three main components of FAS:

 There is much difference between communities, depending on habits and tradition.
-Studies across the world have shown vastly different figures for incidence of FASD as high as 40 per 1,000 children in Italy, and 89 per 1,000 in the Western Cape province in South Africa.
+Studies across the world have shown vastly different figures for incidence of FASD as high as 62 per 1,000 children in Italy and 89 per 1,000 in the Western Cape province in South Africa.

 The sole risk factor is maternal consumption of alcohol during pregnancy.
 Alcohol is a teratogenic substance which crosses the placenta with ease.
 Development of the fetus can be affected by alcohol at any stage.
 Different effects may occur depending on the stage of exposure, however.

-Not all women who drink heavily during pregnancy have babies with FAS, and it is clear that other factors affect the vulnerability of the fetus.
+Not all women who drink heavily during pregnancy have babies with FAS and it is clear that other factors affect the vulnerability of the fetus.
 These include the stage of pregnancy affected, the pattern of drinking, the health, age, stress levels and nutritional status of the mother and the use of other toxic substances, including tobacco.
-Genetic makeup and gene polymorphisms also affect fetal vulnerability for FAS, and other genetic abnormalities can be confused with FAS.
+Genetic makeup and gene polymorphisms also strongly affect fetal vulnerability for FAS, and other genetic abnormalities can be confused with FAS.
+Features of FAS may be passed on to subsequent generations, due to structural chromosomal changes caused by prenatal alcohol exposure.

 There has been enormous debate about the safe level of alcohol in pregnancy; there have also been many studies to try to ascertain the effects of different levels and patterns of drinking.
-National Institute for Health and Care Excellence (NICE) guidelines on antenatal care detail some of these, and attempt recommendations on the basis of them.
-Studies are not conclusive and many feel total abstinence is the safest advice.
-In the UK, NICE guidelines, the British Medical Association (BMA) guidance and the Royal College of Obstetricians and Gynaecologists (RCOG) statement concur that women should be advised to abstain if possible in view of the uncertainty, and in particular in the first three months, due to the increased risk of miscarriage.
+National Institute for Health and Care Excellence (NICE) guidelines on antenatal care detail some of these and attempt recommendations on the basis of them.
+In the UK, NICE guidelines, the British Medical Association (BMA) guidance and the Royal College of Obstetricians and Gynaecologists (RCOG) state that women should be advised to abstain if possible in view of the uncertainty (and in particular in the first three months) due to the increased risk of miscarriage.
 If women choose to drink alcohol, they are advised to have no more than 1-2 units of alcohol no more than 1-2 times a week, as there is no evidence of harm at this level.
 They are also advised that binge drinking may harm the baby.
+However, Department of Health (DH) guidelines released for consultation in January 2016 look set to advise that the safest course is for women to abstain from alcohol altogether during pregnancy.

 The fact of alcohol abuse may not be known to others.
 Alcoholism, diagnosis and treatment in primary care can be very difficult and self-reported levels of consumption must be treated with circumspection.

 Diagnosis of FAS and FASD is difficult.
-There is no test, so diagnosis depends on a history or suspicion of in-utero alcohol exposure, and the presence of typical clinical features.
-Criteria for diagnosis vary, and are better defined for FAS than other conditions within the spectrum, so it is not surprising that prevalence figures are a challenge to establish.
+There is no test, so diagnosis depends on a history or suspicion of in-utero alcohol exposure and on the presence of typical clinical features.
+Criteria for diagnosis vary and are better defined for FAS than other conditions within the spectrum, so it is not surprising that prevalence figures are a challenge to establish.

 Failure of growth